Probiotics And Anxiety: Does The Gut Hold The Key To Better Mental Health?

 Related inflammation in the gut can lead to an immune system response in which inflammatory response proteins called cytokines may cross the blood-brain barrier — which may directly impact anxiety disorder-related symptoms.

-Probiotics for anxiety: What does science say?
+Probiotics for mental health: What does science say?

 Probiotics can help support a healthy and balanced bacterial colony in the gut.
 They have also been scientifically suggested to modulate and maintain immune and inflammatory gut responses.